Varshi292/RoastWear/Sprint3.md

 ## Issues Planned to Address

-- Integration of Go in backend.
-- Improving error handling in user authentication.
 - Enhancing an the cart Layout.
 - Implementing WishList feature.
 - Improving the UI/UX of the website.